 Old movie film is often amazingly dirty, so cleaning it is an important part of our quality control process.
 Each speck of dirt will show up on your final image, and this can make watching old home movies less enjoyable.
 But removing all dust and scratches physically is virtually impossible.
 Therefore, we incorporate the additional step of digital cleaning to help further reduce the appearance of dust and scratches.

 Your image files will be organized based on how you did so in your folders and we scan them in sequence.
 We also try to use your titles in full, as character space allows.
-Both videos and jpeg files will play in most DVD players as well as on all computers and digital media players.
-But if you opted for your scanned images to be saved as tiffs, you may need to convert them to jpeg files in order to play them on a DVD player.
-If your images or videos were sent on a USB drive, this should be playable on devices with a USB port (e.g. computers, some DVD players, modern TVs).
-Photo discs are only readable in CD/DVD drives of computers because they’re data discs.
+Both videos and jpeg files will play on all computers and digital media players.
+If your images or videos were sent on a USB drive, this should be playable on devices with a USB port (e.g. computers, modern TVs).

 Many of our museum, art gallery, photography, and professional clients select one of our pro scanning options to suit their needs, however, you don't need to be professional to appreciate these features.
 ScanCafe offers the following three premium options for anyone who wants to start with a "blank canvas" from which to apply professional processing as they see fit: